WBBSi

 Accomplished Products

-• The Methodology and templates on mapping needs;
+• The Methodology and templates for mapping needs;

 • The review of the relevant WB and EU documents related to the WBBSi Pillar;